andreeaiana/graph_confrec/src/models/README.md

 | gpu | Which gpu to use | None | integer value | No |

-To train the FFNN of the _SciBERT + ARGA_-based recommendation model, run:
+To train the FFNN, run:

 ```
 cd scibert_arga